“Nobody Died At Sandy Hook”

 The “frost and exhaust” photo Fetzer is referring to, and includes in his book, is this one:

-That’s exactly how it’s presented on page fifty-two, with no source or other identifying information.
-Fortunately, it’s not all that difficult to find the original, which was taken by Spencer Platt for Getty Images.
+That’s exactly how it’s presented on page fifty-two, with no source or identifying information.
+However, it’s easy to track down the original, which was taken by Spencer Platt for Getty Images.

 Here’s how the photo appears on their site:

-This photo was taken on December 15th, 2012; a fact that is mentioned not once but twice.
-That’s in case the white balloons tied to the school’s sign as well as the cars exiting Dickinson Drive – which was completely closed to traffic on the 14th – didn’t make it obvious.
-Hilariously, five chapters in, Fetzer finally shares a photograph that he contends was taken on the 14th and it’s totally wrong.
+This photo was taken on December 15th, 2012, a fact mentioned twice in the original caption.
+The white balloons tied to the school’s sign and the cars leaving Dickinson Drive—completely closed off on the 14th—should make that clear.
+Ironically, four chapters into his book, Fetzer finally shares a photograph he believes was taken on the 14th, and it’s completely incorrect.

 While we have no way of telling what time it was when Platt took the above photo, it was nearly four degrees colder at the same time on the 15th.
 My guess would be that this photo was taken well before 10AM.